mousepawmedia/devdocs/network/source/network/nextcloud.rst

 worst case, you might not be able to make any changes because they're getting lost between your computer and the server.

-..
-NOTE:: If you *see* your changes on the document, you can rest assured
+..  note:: If you *see* your changes on the document, you can rest assured
     that they are indeed there.

 If you are experiencing such issues, you may need to wait on using Collabora